juxor/afaq/markdown/append46.md

 IN THE VILLAGES?"_ Makhno states that Lenin _"was astonished"_ at his reply:

 > _"The peasants understood this slogan in their own way.
-According to their interpretation, all power, in all areas of life, must be identified with the consciousness and will of the working people.
-The peasants understand that the soviets of workers and peasants of village, country and district are neither more nor less than the means of revolutionary organisation and economic self- management of working people in the struggle against the bourgeoisie and its lackeys, the Right socialists and their coalition government."_
+According to their
+> interpretation, all power, in all areas of life, must be identified with the
+> consciousness and will of the working people.
+The peasants understand that
+> the soviets of workers and peasants of village, country and district are
+> neither more nor less than the means of revolutionary organisation and
+> economic self-management of working people in the struggle against the
+> bourgeoisie and its lackeys, the Right socialists and their coalition
+> government."_

-To this Lenin replied: _"Well, then, the peasants of your region are infected with anarchism!"_ [Nestor Makhno, **My Visit to the Kremlin**, p.
+To this Lenin replied: _"Well, then, the peasants of your region are infected with anarchism!"_ [Nestor Makhno, **My Visit to the Kremlin** , p.
 18] Later in the interview, Lenin stated: _"Do the anarchists ever recognise their lack of realism in present-day life?
 Why, they don't even think of it."_ Makhno
 replied:

-> _"But I must tell you, comrade Lenin, that your assertion that the anarchists don't understand 'the present' realistically, that they have no real connection with it and so forth, is fundamentally mistaken.
-The anarchist-communists in the Ukraine . . . the anarchist-communists, I say, have already given many proofs that they are firmly planted in 'the present.'
+> _"But I must tell you, comrade Lenin, that your assertion that the
+> anarchists don't understand 'the present' realistically, that they have no
+> real connection with it and so forth, is fundamentally mistaken.
+The
+> anarchist-communists in the Ukraine . . . the anarchist-communists, I say,
+> have already given many proofs that they are firmly planted in 'the
-The whole struggle of the revolutionary Ukrainian countryside against the Central Rada has been carried out under the ideological guidance of the anarchist-communists and also in part by the Socialist Revolutionaries . . .
+> present.'
+The whole struggle of the revolutionary Ukrainian countryside
+> against the Central Rada has been carried out under the ideological guidance
+> of the anarchist-communists and also in part by the Socialist
-Your Bolsheviks have scarcely any presence in our villages.
+> Revolutionaries . . .
+Your Bolsheviks have scarcely any presence in our
+> villages.
 Where they have penetrated, their influence is minimal.
+Almost all
-Almost all the communes or peasant associations in the Ukraine were formed at the instigation of the anarchist- communists.
-The armed struggle of the working people against the counter- revolution in general and the Austro-German invasion in particular has been undertaken with the ideological and organic guidance of the anarchist- communists exclusively. _
+> the communes or peasant associations in the Ukraine were formed at the
+> instigation of the anarchist-communists.
+The armed struggle of the working
+> people against the counter-revolution in general and the Austro-German
+> invasion in particular has been undertaken with the ideological and organic
+> guidance of the anarchist-communists exclusively._
 >

-> _"Certainly it is not in your party's interest to give us credit for all this, but these are the facts and you can't dispute them.
-You know perfectly well, I assume, the effective force and the fighting capacity of the free, revolutionary forces of the Ukraine.
-It is not without reason that you have evoked the courage with which they have heroically defended the common revolutionary conquests.
-Among them, at least one half have fought under the anarchist banner. . . _
+> _"Certainly it is not in your party's interest to give us credit for all
+> this, but these are the facts and you can't dispute them.
+You know perfectly
+> well, I assume, the effective force and the fighting capacity of the free,
+> revolutionary forces of the Ukraine.
+It is not without reason that you have
+> evoked the courage with which they have heroically defended the common
+> revolutionary conquests.
+Among them, at least one half have fought under the
+> anarchist banner. . ._
 >

-> _"All this shows how mistaken you are, comrade Lenin, in alleging that we, the anarchist-communists, don't have our feet on the ground, that our attitude towards 'the present' is deplorable and that we are too fond of dreaming about the future.
-What I have said to you in the course of this interview cannot be questioned because it is the truth.
-The account which I have made to you contradicts the conclusions you expressed about us.
-Everyone can see we are firmly planted in 'the present,' that we are working and searching for the means to bring about the future we desire, and that we are in fact dealing very seriously with this problem."_
+> _"All this shows how mistaken you are, comrade Lenin, in alleging that we,
+> the anarchist-communists, don't have our feet on the ground, that our
+> attitude towards 'the present' is deplorable and that we are too fond of
+> dreaming about the future.
+What I have said to you in the course of this
+> interview cannot be questioned because it is the truth.
+The account which I
+> have made to you contradicts the conclusions you expressed about us.
+> Everyone can see we are firmly planted in 'the present,' that we are working
+> and searching for the means to bring about the future we desire, and that we
+> are in fact dealing very seriously with this problem."_

 Lenin replied: _"Perhaps I am mistaken."_ [Makhno, **Op.
-Cit.**, pp. 24-5]
+Cit.** , pp. 24-5]

 The Bolsheviks helped Makhno to return to the Ukraine.
 The trip was accomplished with great difficulty.
 Once Makhno was almost killed.
 He was